petetanru/petetanru.github.io/_projects/char-nmt.md

 - Similar to VN-EN's experiment, BPE performs as well as character level model.
 - Though not shown here, but when training with multilingual dataset, the model takes a longer time to overfit than when trianing with bilingual pair.

-## Take aways ##
+## Conclusion ##

 **Thai, Tokenizers, small models** - Given relatively small models (256 x 2 layers with attention), word level tokenization seems to outperform other levels for Thai.
-This is probably due to the fact that the model has to spend less time figuring out spellings and can just dedicate itself entirely syntax and meanings matching.
+One hypothesis is that the model has to spend less time figuring out spellings and can just dedicate itself entirely syntax and meanings matching.

-**Promises of subword-units** - The ability of TCC to reduce the vocabulary size by x10 while achieving slightly lower BLEU than word level very impressive to me.
-Compared to BPE, it achieves similar results.
-However, since TCC does not rely on any preprocessing, it is also very quick.
+**Promises of subword-units** - The ability of TCC to reduce the vocabulary size by x10 while achieving slightly lower BLEU than word-level and comparable performance to BPE was very impressive to me.
 The only issue with TCC is that it is Thai language specific.

-Testing out BPE as a way of tokenizing was somewhat funny because it requires the text to be preprocessed with a word tokenizer, so that a dictionary can be created.
+BPE achieves similar results to TCC but requires the text to be preprocessed with a word tokenizer, so that a dictionary can be created.
 This means the score of BPE is somewhat dependent on the tokenizer's ability.

-**Character** - The character level models did not perform so well in this experiment.
+**Character** - The character level models did not perform well in this experiment.
 One possible explanation is that character level NMTs require the model to be sufficiently big enough before they start to rival other NMTs.
 It also seems to  suffer when encoding Thai relative to BPE, unlike Vietnamese and multilingual.

 **Multilingual**

-The result of training our NMT on both TH and VN was not poor but did not see much gain over bilingual settings.
-I am not sure if increasing the model's size will actually make it outperform a bilingual model.
+The results of training our NMT on both TH and VN were not poor but did not see much gain over bilingual settings.

 Perhaps the model is too small for multilingual?
 Perhaps TH and VN don't share as much syntax as we hoped?